akk202/jalgos/README.md

 # jalgos

-A repository for collections of fun algorithms, practical and impractical.
+A repository for collections of fun algorithms in JAVA, practical and impractical.